enzomur/-deprecate-team_FTE_calculator/README.md

 # Team FTE Calculator

 📊 **Team FTE Calculator** is a web-based application built with **Streamlit** that helps users calculate and visualize FTE (Full-Time Equivalent) metrics for internal and external teams.
-This tool assists in determining the capacity, delta, and demand for tech and management teams in a program or project.
+This tool assists in determining the capacity, delta, and demand for engineers and management teams in a program or project.

 ## Features
 - **Input Variables:**